Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Ripley has an income level below the national average, according to latest ATO data aggregated by AreaSearch for financial year 2023.
+Ripley's suburb has an income level below the national average, based on the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
 The median income among taxpayers in Ripley is $56,829, with an average income of $64,943.
 These figures compare to those for Greater Brisbane, which are $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $62,461 (median) and $71,379 (average) as of September 2025.
-Census 2021 income data shows personal income ranks at the 79th percentile ($1,011 weekly), while household income sits at the 59th percentile.
-The $1,500 - 2,999 bracket dominates with 46.4% of residents (4,642 people).
-High housing costs consume 17.9% of income, but strong earnings still place disposable income at the 57th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+Based on a 9.91% growth rate according to the Wage Price Index since financial year 2023, estimated incomes as of September 2025 would be approximately $62,461 (median) and $71,379 (average).
+Census data from 2021 shows that personal income ranks at the 79th percentile ($1,011 weekly), while household income is at the 59th percentile.
+The majority of residents, 46.4%, fall into the $1,500 - 2,999 income bracket (4,774 people).
+High housing costs consume 17.9% of income in Ripley, but strong earnings place disposable income at the 57th percentile.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income